Caught in the Light of His Eyes

 “No. No one.”

-“Have loved no one since.
+“Have never loved anyone since him.
 In over forty years?”

-“And you thought this symbol of his love for you, by your own actions, lost many years ago?
-Lost in ’72.”
+“And you thought this symbol of his love for you was, by your own actions, lost many years ago?
+Lost in 1972.”

 “Your first question, why wasn’t it lost, is the first chapter of my story, your second, how I came to have it, is the second.
 Shall I begin?”
 Receiving affirmation from all around, I do, but not before taking his hand in mine, opening his still clutching fingers once more and taking back from him the silver chain with its two dangling charms.
 I circle my arms around his neck fastening the necklace back where it should always have been.
 “Why wasn’t it lost?
-I have only Matthew’s recollections, told to me one fine late summer afternoon 10 years ago when he gave the necklace to me, in answer to that question.
+I have only Matthew’s recollections, told to me one fine late summer afternoon 10 years ago when he gave the necklace to me, in answer to that question.”
+Closing my eyes for just a second, my head titled back, I take a deep breath.
+And then, after a decent gulp of my wine, I glance over Jaxon's shoulder, seeing Jayden smile, lifting his glass to me in salute.
+I love my others.
+I love my them.
+I love my them.
+I love them.

 “First things first, though, yeah?
-A little exposition.
-During your time together, you and Matthew shared in four lower Manhattan buildings, each just a little more derelict and abandoned then what had come before and despite both of your rising fortunes in the New York art world.
-Each building housed wide-open, high ceilinged and window-framed studios that were exceedingly well suited to two young artists who wanted to share in private, and communal, living stacked as the studios were one floor above the other.
+A little, just a little exposition.
+During your time together, your nearly ten years together, you and Matthew shared four lower Manhattan buildings, each next one just a little more derelict and abandoned then the one that had come before and despite both of your rising fortunes in the New York art world.
+Each building housed wide-open, high-ceilinged, window-framed studios that were exceedingly well suited to two young artists who wanted to share in private communal living stacked, as the studios were, one floor above the other.
 And who also both held to the belief that painters painting in the 2nd half of the 20th Century should paint freakin’ BIG.
 Am I right?”

-“And so, after your time together had ended, when any one of those four buildings was about to be torn down or renovated or whatever, before work began, Matthew would take a day and he would visit the spaces you had shared, first his own, then yours.
+“And so, after your time together had ended, when any one of those four tenament buildings was about to be torn down or renovated or whatever, before work began, Matthew would take a day and he would visit the spaces you had shared, first his own studio, then yours.

-“Arriving early in the morning, he would ignore any ‘Do Not Enter’ or “Condemned: Violators Will Be Prosecuted’ signs or yellow crime-scene tape or sitting-idle bulldozers or whatever and he would go up to his old studio where he would remain just a little while before venturing one floor down to yours where he would remain until dark.
+“He did.
+He would arrive early in the morning, ignoring any ‘Do Not Enter’ or “Condemned: Violators Will Be Prosecuted’ signs or yellow crime-scene tape or sitting-idle bulldozers or whatever and he would sneak up to his old studio where he would remain just a little while before venturing one floor down to yours where he would remain until dark.
 And the ritual was always the same.
-First he would sit for some time in whatever corner that had held your bed, remembering you both there.
-Ummmmmm.
+First, he would sit for some time in whatever corner had held your bed, remembering you both there.
+Hummmmm.
 Oh sorry, I got lost in thought there for just a second.
-Forgive me.
+Forgive me”.
+And when Jaxon chuckles, I know it's all to the good.

 “Anyway, then he would perform the reverential act of what he called ‘retrieving the memories of the walls’ whereby he would begin in one corner and reaching as high as he could, as low as he could, he would touch his way to the opposite corner, dragging his fingers along window sills, along floor boards, along where ever there was to touch.
 Remembering.
 Then he would sit and consolidate what he’d retrieved before doing it all over again with the next wall and the next and finally the last.
-Until all four walls were done, which was usually by nightfall when he would leave.
-He was gathering memories, memories of you, of you and him and your life together.
+Braving spider's webs and splinters and rats and whatever.
+At the time of his telling me, I remembering thrilling at his bravery”.
+At Jayden's snort, I laugh, tempering slightly the seriousness of the moment.
+“Anyway, Matthew carried on until all four walls were done, which usually took until nightfall when, having gathered up all the memories, he would leave.
+And he was gathering memories, memories of you, of you and him and your life together.
 To cherish.”
-Jaxon’s head is again bowed; he holds tight to my hand, his is trembling slightly.
+Jaxon’s head is again bowed; he holds tight to my hand, his trembling slightly.

 “Building to next building until time came for Pearl Street, the last building you had shared.
-Following his routine… corner…wall,…next corner…next wall, it wasn’t until the third wall that he noticed something alien, something shiny, something caught just so in the slant of a sunbeam and he reached for it, finding, as we all now know, your necklace just where you had left it a few years before.
-Nailed by its clasp within the broken window sill, you had left it there in protest, as testament to the harm Matthew had done to you, believing you would never see it again, right?”
+Following his routine… corner…wall,…next corner…next wall, it wasn’t until the third wall that he noticed something alien, something shiny, something caught just so in the slant of a sunbeam through the broken window pane and he reached for it, finding, as we all now know, your necklace just where you had left it a few years before.
+Nailed by its clasp within the broken window sill.
+You had left it there in protest, as testament to the harm Matthew had done to you, believing you would never see it again.
+Rght?”

-“Beyond everything else, despite what had happened between you, all the accusations and recriminations made very public, the separation, the pain and guilt that for a time caused both of you to flee New York, him back to rural Texas, you back to even more rural Georgia, he never ever considered that you’d left his necklace…your necklace behind.
-It was nightfall before he standing up again, putting the necklace around his own neck, he vowed that one day he would give it back to you.”
+“Beyond everything else, despite what had happened between you, all the accusations, the taking-sides,, the recriminations, all made very very public, the separation, the pain and guilt that for a time caused both of you to flee New York, him back to rural Texas, you back to even more rural Georgia, he never ever considered that you’d left his necklace…your necklace behind.
+It was nightfall before he stood up, put the necklace around his own neck, and vowed that one day he would give it back to you.”
 He looks up at me then, my Jaxon does, his hazel eyes still tear-filled and taking his hands from mine, he hides his face, his eyes, with them.

-“Jaxon,” I say, moving even closer, “how could you have been expected to keep with you always something that would only be a continual reminder of his promises made lies, of his betrayal?
-He fucked you over, my dear man; no one would disagree with my analysis, including him.
+“Jaxon,” I say, scooting my chair closer, “how could you have been expected to keep with you always something that would only be a continual reminder of his promises made lies, of his betrayal?
+He fucked you over, my dear man; no one would disagree with my analysis.
+Including him.
 He shouldn’t have been so surprised.”

 Now I fingertip touch his chin, lifting his face to mine.
 Dropping his hands, Jaxon focuses on me.
-“So, Chapter One is that through Matthew’s persistence in remembering everything he could about the two of you, he found your necklace and interestingly, this leads well enough into the second chapter of my story.
-If I may continue, I’m already feeling a little…drained?”
-And he smiles, so slight a smile, but a smile nonetheless, of empathy.
+“So, Chapter One is that through Matthew’s persistence in needing to remember everything he could about the two of you, he found your necklace and thankfully, this leads well enough into the second chapter of my story.
+If I may continue, I’m already feeling a little…taxed.
+Yeah?”
+And he smiles.
+So slight a smile, but a smile nonetheless, of empathy.
 Of acceptance.
 Of approval.

-Taking a deep breath, I calm myself; I center myself, I move back a little and I say, “Chapter Two: On one very fine late summer afternoon 10 years ago, after telling me how he’d found it, Matthew gave the necklace to me.
-He put it on me and it has never left me until just now when outside that doorway15 minutes ago, Courtlan took it from around my neck and put it into my pocket.
+I watch as, behind Jaxon, Jayden almost laconically raises his hand slightly above his shoulder, twirling his index finger gracefully so that, within what seems like only seconds, our glasses, all our glasses of wine or whatever, are refilled.
+I take a bracing sip.
+I take a deep breath, calming myself, centering myself, and straightening up a little, I continue.
+“Chapter Two: On one very fine late summer afternoon 10 years ago, after telling me how he’d found it, Matthew gave the necklace to me.
+He put it on me and it has never left me until 15 minutes ago when, just outside that doorway, Courtlan took it from around my neck and put it into my pocket.
 I had noticed Matthew always wearing it, never saw him without it, but had never asked him about it, maybe somehow knowing I shouldn’t.
-That it in some way had something do to with you and unless he started the conversation, he didn’t like it if I mentioned you so, in the main, for the sake of the peace and the tranquility of our little communal hearth, I didn’t.
+That it in some way had something do to with you.
+And, ya'know, unless he started the conversation, he didn’t like it if I mentioned you so, in the main, for the sake of the peace and the tranquility of our little communal hearth, I didn’t.

 “Nothing would delight me more,” Jaxon says, trying to smile and seriously, I doubt there is anything he could have said or done in that moment that could have endeared him to me more.

-“Listening, understanding, Jamey,” says a pretty woman whose name I don’t know.
-“I think some unclear things are becoming clearer for many of us, Jaxon has never been very…forthcoming about the past.
+“Listening, understanding, Jamey,” says a pretty woman whose name I don’t know but probably should.
+“I think some unclear things are becoming clearer for many of us, Jaxon has never been very uhmm…forthcoming about the past.
 We just don’t want to interrupt.
 Okay?”

 “Well, sure.
 I just don’t want to bore anyone.”